Australian-Structural-Biology-Computing/australian-structural-biology-computing.github.io/pages/activities/bindcraft_access.md

 ---
 title: Community Access to BindCraft
-type: activity_inprogress
+type: activity_in_progress
 contributors: [Ziad Al-Bkhetan, Thomas Litfin]
 ---

-### Details
+## Details

 - [BindCraft](https://github.com/martinpacesa/BindCraft) is an end-to-end solution for protein binder design.
-- BindCraft was widely used by participants in a recent blind evaluation ([Adaptyv Bio](https://www.adaptyvbio.com/blog/po104)) of protein binder design tools.
+- BindCraft was widely used by participants in a recent blind evaluation (**[Adaptyv Bio](https://www.adaptyvbio.com/blog/po104)**) of protein binder design tools.
 - Several independent groups generated de novo designed binders with competitive affinity to the natural ligand using the BindCraft tool.
-- BindCraft tool is available within a NextFlow [workflow](https://github.com/Australian-Structural-Biology-Computing/bindflow) to support portable deployment.
+- BindCraft tool is available within a NextFlow **[workflow](https://github.com/Australian-Structural-Biology-Computing/bindflow)** to support portable deployment.

-:warning: Native BindCraft tool requires PyRosetta as a filter with non-commercial license
+{% include callout.html type="warning" content="Native BindCraft tool requires PyRosetta as a filter with non-commercial license." %}

-### Completed:
+### Completed

-- [x] Wrap the BindCraft tool in a Nextflow workflow ([bindflow](https://github.com/Australian-Structural-Biology-Computing/bindflow)).
+- Wrap the BindCraft tool in a Nextflow workflow (**[bindflow](https://github.com/Australian-Structural-Biology-Computing/bindflow)**).
-- [x] Add support for parallel execution across multiple GPUs.
+- Add support for parallel execution across multiple GPUs.
-- [x] Negotiate PyRosetta license for non-commercial use at NCI.
+- Negotiate PyRosetta license for non-commercial use at NCI.
-- [x] Output partial results when HPC scheduler jobs time out.
+- Output partial results when HPC scheduler jobs time out.

-### In Progress:
+### In Progress

-- [ ] Install workflow at NCI.
+- Install workflow at NCI.
-- [ ] Release BindCraft fork without PyRosetta dependancy.
+- Release BindCraft fork without PyRosetta dependency.
-- [ ] Release BindCraft fork with open-source replacements for PyRosetta filters.
+- Release BindCraft fork with open-source replacements for PyRosetta filters.

-### Future:
+### Future

-- [ ] OpenOnDemand app for running BindCraft from a graphical web interface.
+- OpenOnDemand app for running BindCraft from a graphical web interface.